 Campus Principles for the Management of Space

-As the physical endowment of the University, space is a critical and limited resource.
-It is our collective responsibility to manage and steward it well, to facilitate comprehensive excellence in research and education and to ensure the safety and well-being of all members of our diverse community.
+As the physical endowment of the University, space is a critical, valuable, and limited resource.
+It is our collective responsibility to manage and steward it well in support of excellence in teaching, research, and public service.

-- Space needs that directly support research and education, including activities that support the student experience, will be prioritized.
+- Programs and activities directly related to education and research, including activities that enhance the student experience, will be given priority.

-- Space requests that provide evidence of continuous improvement of the efficiency of space utilization and demonstrate programmatic need will receive greater consideration for additional space.
+- Space requests that provide evidence of good space usage efficiency and that demonstrate programmatic need will receive greater consideration.

 - Space occupancy by people focusing on academics or serving students will be prioritized over other uses, such as storage or internal administrative services.

 - Safety and accessibility are of paramount importance.